visma-meglerfront/fancy-functions/README.md

 ```php
 startOfMinute(): FancyDateTime
 ```
-Set seconds to 0.
+Set time to the start of the minute.

 ```php
 endOfMinute(): FancyDateTime
 ```
-Set seconds to 59.
+Set time to the end of the minute.

 ```php
 startOfHour(bool $cascade = false): FancyDateTime
 ```
-Set minutes and seconds to 0.
+Set time to the start of the hour.

 ```php
 endOfHour(bool $cascade = false): FancyDateTime